 Astrophysics and Astronomy are two additional majors offered by our department.
 Because you can't minor in something within your major department, you can't major in Physics and minor in Astro.
 The functional equivalent of that is the Astrophysics major, which requires all the classes required for the physics major except PHYS 63, 81, and 82, and also requires ASTR 16 and two 100-level astronomy seminars.
-(One of the two astronomy seminars can also count as the fourth physics seminar, so an Astrophysics major may take only three physics seminars.)
-The 20-credit rule is waived for astrophysics majors.
+(One of the two astronomy seminars also counts as the fourth physics seminar, so an Astrophysics major is required to take 5 seminars total.)
+The 20-credit rule is waived for Astrophysics.

-The Astronomy major shares nearly the first four semesters in common with the Physics major, but then requires ASTR 014, ASTR 016, ASTR 61, and the three 100-level Astronomy seminars offered at Swarthmore.
+The Astronomy major shares most of the first four semesters in common with the Physics major, but then requires ASTR 014, ASTR 016, ASTR 61, and the three 100-level Astronomy seminars offered at Swarthmore.
 An advanced astronomy course from Haverford or Bryn Mawr can be substituted for one of ASTR 014 or ASTR 016; a student wishing to make this substitution should confirm in advance that the selected course is acceptable for this purpose.